Docs-Geek/api-documentation-course/docs/posts/from-semantic-apis.md

 These resources are organized into groups with specific characteristics, described by a "vocabulary."
 A vocabulary can be a collection of terms and definitions that help us describe different types of things, their properties, and their relationships to other things.

-%% Not sure I want to add a vocabulary example %%

 The goal is to create a network of "things" that connect and reference each other, allowing machines to understand and share information from various sources in a helpful and automated way.
 This network can be visualized as a knowledge graph, which shows how different resources relate.

 ![](imgs/triples-visualized.png)